Childrens eyecare is one area where we feel very strongly about, and we believe it should never be taken for granted.

 Children's eye tests are free under the NHS, and should they require spectacles to correct their vision, the optometrist will issue a voucher that will go towards their pair of glasses.

-Student aged 16, 17, 18 and 19 and in full-time education also get an NHS eye test and help with the cost of glasses at a minimum interval of 2 years. |
+Students aged 16-18 in full-time education also get an NHS eye test and help towards the cost of glasses.
+All students get discounts towards their eyewear.